Castilian Spain

 (proposal)

-La Nación Españona de Castilla i León as it is formally known sits astride the centre of the Iberian Peninsula, and shares a long history with its neighboring countries.
+La Nación Española de Castilla i León, as it is formally known, sits astride the centre of the Iberian Peninsula and shares a long history with its neighboring countries.

 León was founded as a city by the Roman Seventh Legion (Legio Septima Gemina, or 'twin seventh legion').
-These headquarters were a center for trade in gold mined nearby.
-This city fell to the Visigoths and their King Leovigild in 540, but fell a second time in 717 to the moors.
-This was short lasted as a short quarter century later in 742 it was recaptured by the Kingdom of Asturias.
+These headquarters were a centre for trade in gold mined nearby.
+This city fell to the Visigoths and their King Leovigild in 540, but fell a second time in 717 to the Moors.
+This was short-lived as a short quarter century later, in 742, it was recaptured by the Kingdom of Asturias.

 Due south lay the rich and decadent Caliphate of Cordoba, like Byzantium, waiting to be sacked.
-Because of internal dissensions the Andalusians were impoverished because of tribute demanded by the Caliph.incalculably rich, sophisticated and powerful Caliphate of Cordoba, like a Western Byzantium.
+Suffering from internal dissensions, the Andalusians were impoverished because of the tribute demanded by the incalculably rich, sophisticated and powerful Caliphate of Cordoba, like a western Byzantium.
 Internal dissensions divided Andalusian loyalties in the 11th century, so that the impoverished Christians who had been sending tribute to the Caliphate were eager for a change of government.
-At his Ferdinand’s death his lands were split among his sons, and Garcia emerged victor of the fratricide.
+At Ferdinand’s death his lands were split among his sons, and Garcia emerged victor of the fratricide.

-In 1085 Toledo was captured and thus New Castilla was added to the territories.
-The battle of Las Navas de Tolosa in 1212 marked the Moorish loss of most of the South.
-León was finally reunited with Castile in 1230, and quick in succession fell Córdoba (1236), Murcia (1243) and Seville (1248) to Castilla-León hands.
+In 1085, Toledo was captured and thus New Castilla was added to the territories.
+The battle of Las Navas de Tolosa in 1212 marked the Moorish loss of most of the south.
+León was finally reunited with Castile in 1230, and quickly in succession fell Córdoba (1236), Murcia (1243) and Seville (1248) to Castilla-León hands.

-An attempt was made to form a dynasty in 1469 of Ferdinand II of Aragon and Isabella I of Castilla, but Isabella would have no part of it, and Dynastic motives were left by the wayside.
-Castilla-León remained separate and was strong in the colonization of the new world shortly after it was discovered in 1492 by Cristobal Colón.
+An attempt was made to form a dynasty in 1469 with Ferdinand II of Aragon and Isabella I of Castilla, but Isabella would have no part of it, and dynastic motives were left by the wayside.
+Castilla-León remained separate and was strong in the colonization of the New World shortly after it was discovered in 1492 by Cristobal Colón.

 Geography

-Castile and Leon is located in the Iberian Peninsula in Europe, nortwestern South America, the Central American isthmus, and in western Africa; as well as some islands in the Pacific.
+Castile and Leon is located on the Iberian Peninsula in Europe, in northwestern South America, on the Central American isthmus, in western Africa, and on some islands in the Pacific.
 For more details please check in:

 Borders